-Temple University faculty and students have access to two large video and DVD collections: 1) the CLA Ed Tech Center collection located in AL-21 Anderson Hall , and 2) the Paley Media Services, located on the ground floor of Paley Library.
+Temple University faculty and students have access to two large video and DVD collections: 1) the CLA Ed Tech Center collection located in AL-21 Anderson Hall , and 2) the One Stop Assistance Desk, located on the first floor of Charles Library.

 The CLA ED Tech Center collection is a teaching resource for faculty and TAs; faculty are allowed to reserve and check out video, audio, and slide resources.
 Students are not permitted to checkout materials but may view visual materials related to their coursework in selected study spaces at the Center.

-Materials from Paley Media Services can be checked out by anyone with a Temple ID for a period of 7 days.
+Materials from the Charles One Stop Assistance Desk can be checked out by anyone with a Temple ID for a period of 7 days.
 All videos and DVDs from both collections are listed in LIBRARY SEARCH.
 Videos or DVDs in either collection can be located by title , or by using the MEDIA search tab available from the main search screen.

 Both collections contain documentaries and feature films about ethnic Americans.